 Descriptive Statistics

-Descriptive statistics is the first part of statistics that deals with the collection of data.
+Descriptive statistics is the first part of statistics that deals with data collection.
 People think it is too easy, but it is not that easy.
-The statisticians need to be aware of the design and experiments.
-They also need to select the correct focus group and keep away from biases.
-On the contrary, Descriptive statistics are used to do various kinds of analysis on different studies.
+Statisticians need to be aware of the design and experiments.
+They also need to select the correct focus group and avoid biases.
+On the contrary, Descriptive statistics are used to do various kinds of analysis in different studies.

 Descriptive statistics have two parts;

-To help understand the analyzed data, the tendency measures and variability measures use tables, general discussions, and charts.
+The tendency and variability measures use tables, general discussions, and charts to help users understand the analyzed data.

 Measures of Central Tendency